Home

 Closing Costs

-There will be closing costs to pay both by you and the buyer when selling home by owner.
+There will be Closing Costs to pay both by you and the buyer when selling home by owner.
 Most of these will be adjusted on the closing date.

 The buyer or yourself may also have some upfront costs before closing.